zilliztech/zdoc/docs/tutorials/metrics-and-alerts/view-cluster-metric-charts.md

 ## View metric charts{#view-metric-charts}

 Zilliz Cloud offers metric charts for monitoring cluster performance from various aspects.
 For a quick overview of available metrics, refer to [Metrics & Alerts Reference](./metrics-alerts-reference).

 ### Resources{#resources}

-To view metric charts for resource usage, locate the __Resources__ section on the __Metrics__ tab.
+To view metric charts for resource usage, select the __Metrics__ tab and refer to the __Resources__ area.
 These charts provide a snapshot of the cluster's resource usage, including computation, capacity, and storage.

 - __CU Computation__: Measures computational power usage relative to the total.